Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Emulator Formulation

-The proposed method uses a series of approximations that are useful for large datasets where standard GP approaches cannot be fit in reasonable time.
-We therefore do not expect it to do as well in settings where SVDGP can be implemented.
-In this example we find that competitive and sometimes improved prediction can be achieved with FlaGP.
-While this behavior is not generally expected, we believe the trade-off in speed makes FlaGP desirable for large ensembles.
+The methods selected for comparison are chosen for specific reasons.
+The proposed methodology is built upon the laGP framework and is specifically designed to tackle the computational issues associated with using laGP for Bayesian model calibration (i.e. speeding up sequential prediction), and thus it is natural to compare the proposed emulator with laGP.
+The sVecchia framework is selected because it also makes use of input scaling and has been shown to provide accurate emulation over a range of datasets \citep{sVecchia}.
+Finally, we compare to SVDGP because it is the gold standard, using all the data at each step, and accounting for all parameter uncertainty in a Bayesian framework.
+We do our best to standardize the methods where possible to facilitate fair comparison, but some method-specific choices are required.

-Consider an experiment where balls of varying radius are dropped from a tower, and time is recorded at certain vertical distances during the fall.
-Synthetic time-distance curves are generated from Eq.~\eqref{eqn:ub_datagen} where $d$ and $g$ are fixed inputs.
-Input $d$ represents the distances where the functional response is observed, and $g=9.8m/s^2$ is the gravitational constant.
+\Cref{tbl:tuning_parameters} summarizes relevant tuning parameters for each approximate GP model over the ensemble sizes, as well as tuning parameters that are shared between all methods.
+Important inputs like the number of basis components, the nugget, and the neighborhood size are kept constant over the methods.
+Method-specific inputs like the starting neighborhood size for laGP and the size of the conditioning set for model fitting in sVecchia are kept fixed at their default settings.

-Inputs $C,R_{ball}$ are the coefficient of drag and the radius of the ball.
-An ensemble of computer simulations is generated using an orthogonal array-based Latin hypercube design (OALHD)\citep{oalhs} of $X=(R_{ball},C)$ pairs in the domain $[.025,.3]\times[.05,.15]$, which is transformed to $[0,1]^2$ for modeling.
-For each set of inputs, the function is evaluated at $\bm{d}=\{1,2,\ldots,25\}$ meters ($d_y=25$).
-Fig.~\ref{fig:ub_C_data} shows $M=242$ evaluations over a single ensemble design as orange lines.
-Black dots and lines on this plot represent observed data for calibration and will be introduced in Section \ref{sec:unbiased_ball_drop}.
+All model fitting and prediction for the four methods is done on the same computer, and all methods are parallelized over model components where possible, so computational comparison based on time is reasonable for the approximate GP methods.
+It is more difficult to make timing based comparisons with SVDGP because it is the only fully Bayesian method, and it is implemented in \texttt{Python} rather than \texttt{R}.
+For consistency with the Bayesian calibration study in \Cref{sec:calib}, the Bayesian implementation is used here, with 5000 MCMC samples collected after an initial tuning step.
+This is a modest number of samples, but we found that the models were well converged thanks to the initial MCMC tuning step.

-To account for the effect of a random ensemble on prediction, a Monte Carlo study is performed over 100 random OALHD's.
-For each design the proposed emulator is fit and predictions are made on a fixed test set of 100 $(R_{ball},C)$-pairs on a regular grid over the same domain as the ensemble designs.
-Predictive metrics are averaged over the 100 test inputs, then presented as distributions over the random designs.
-The effect of ensemble size is explored by considering $M\in\{98,242,578,1058,5618,10082\}$.
-Comparison to SVDGP is limited to $M=578$ due to the computational demands of the full GP model.
+FlaGP, laGP, and sVecchia use approximations that are useful for large datasets where standard GP approaches cannot be fit in a reasonable time.
+We therefore do not expect them to always perform as well in settings where SVDGP can be implemented.
+For the settings that we have explored, it seems that the approximate GP methods provide very competitive emulation accuracy and uncertainty quantification.